patrickkunka/datepicker/README.md

 ## Configuration

-If you wish to customise the functionality of a datepicker, simply pass a configuration object as a second parameter to the factory function.
+If you wish to customise the functionality of a datepicker, an optional configuration object can be passed as a second parameter to the factory function.

 ```js
 datepicker(input, {